gabemorris12/mechanism/readme.md

 By not defining the angles for a vector (like `a`, `b`, and `c`) you are saying that this vector will have a varying angle and the same is true for the length argument (`r`).
 If both the length and the angle are defined, as with `c`, then the vector is stationary and will remain at this length and angle.
-If niether `r` or `theta` is specified, then you are saying that the vector changes in length and angle, so you should expect two degrees of freedom for the input of this vector in the vector loop equations.
+If neither `r` or `theta` is specified, then you are saying that the vector changes in length and angle, so you should expect two degrees of freedom for the input of this vector in the vector loop equations.
 There should be half as many loop equations as there are unknown.
 The input vector "a" does not need to have its known values at its declaration.
 Instead, it's values will be accounted for in the